uniibu/es7lint/README.md

 A Javascript code syntax-fixer using the new features from ES6 and ES7.

+### Goal
+Why did you made this module, if people can just use Lebab or Prettier?
+- Lebab on its own is pretty nice, but the output formatting is not that readable specially on long arrays/objects.
+- Prettier itself is a beautifier which is used by some bigger companies, but is not a transpiler, it doesn't transform your code to ES6/ES7 syntax.
+- So instead of using individually to attain a better syntax, i made this.

 ### Requirements
 - Node V8.x and higher for Async/Await and Promisify features.

+### Features
+- Converts your codes to a readable syntax using the latest features from ES6/ES7
+- Customizable, you can set how you like you code to look.

+### Caveats
+- Since this module relies on both Lebab and Prettier, their `caveats` are also this module's caveats.

 ### Install
 ```js